God's Rest Remains: Enter Through Persevering Faith

 Because God's promised rest still stands, believers must fear unbelief, receive God's word with faith, strive to enter rest, submit to the exposing word of God, and draw near with confidence to Jesus the great high priest.

 Hebrews 4 argues that the wilderness warning remains urgent because God's promise of rest still stands.
 The decisive issue is not mere hearing but hearing united with faith.
 The author proves that God's rest transcends Israel's entrance into the land by linking creation, Psalm 95, and Joshua.
 Since rest remains, believers must pursue it with persevering diligence.
 The living word of God exposes all unbelief and self-deception.
-But the exposed believer is not driven to despair; He is summoned to hold firmly to Jesus and draw near to God through the sympathetic great high priest.
+But the exposed believer is not driven to despair; he is summoned to hold firmly to Jesus and draw near to God through the sympathetic great high priest.

 Theological logic